Doileo/newsletter-form-app/README.md

 ### Features I added

 - **Real-time Email Validation**: I implemented a feature that provides instant validation feedback as the user types their email.
 This enhancement helps users correct mistakes before submitting the form.
+- **Hybrid Approach for Error Handling**: I added a "recomputing" animation next to the error message.
+This ensures users know that validation is still in progress, making the experience feel smoother and more interactive.

 ### What I Learned & Useful Resources